-When you run your own business, managing your emotions is key to your success…
+When you run your own business, you must learn to manage your emotions.

 Self-regulation means managing your emotions.
 It is the ability to keep disruptive emotions and impulses in check, and to think before acting.
 According to the website MindTools.com it’s one of the five elements of emotional intelligence (knowing your emotions; managing your emotions/self-regulation; motivating yourself; recognizing and understanding other people’s emotions, and managing relationships), a concept developed by psychologist Daniel Goleman.